Welcome to Systems Analysis and Design! To get started with the course, here is a list of basic necessities:

 - UA Zip ID, via which you can access campus resources such as downloading licensed software (e.g., visual studio at https://azureforeducation.microsoft.com/devtools) or accessing campus systems (e.g., brightspace.uakron.edu).

-- OpenAI API Key: Go to https://platform.openai.com/api-keys and create an API key.
+- Go to https://platform.openai.com/api-keys and create an API key.
 You may need to create an account first.
 The key is a long series of characters.
 Save it to a jump drive or your email.
 You will need use the key for lessons and assignments.
 You may need to pay a small amount of money (ten dollars are sufficient) if you have exhausted the free credit for a new user.

 - Student Account at ecourse.org (go to https://www.ecourse.org to signup for one if you don't have one yet), via which you can manage your assignments, download course materials, take exams, track performance, and access a lot of learning resources.
 After signup and login, you can use Xess code VZR35NEFS3 to connect to your course using the link "Enroll Directly" (see below)